 b) in disputes concerning the illegality of a strike or lock-out,

 c) in disputes concerning a foreign state or persons enjoying diplomatic immunities and privileges if these disputes fall within the jurisdiction of the Czech courts,

 d) in disputes concerning the annulment of the arbitrator’s decision on the enforcement of obligations arising from a collective agreement,

 e) in cases following from legal relationships connected with establishing business companies, generally beneficial companies, endowments and endowment funds and in disputes between business corporations, their partners or members as well as in mutual disputes between the partners and members, arising from their participation in the business corporation,

 f) in disputes between business corporations, their partners or members and members of the statutory bodies thereof or liquidators, as for relationships concerning the execution of the office of members of the statutory bodies or liquidation,

-g) in disputes following from copyright law,
+g) in disputes arising from copyright law,

 h in disputes concerning the protection of rights infringed or threatened by unfair competition or unlawful restrictions on competition,